Posted on Aug 7, 2023

 The good news is that if you find yourself in this situation, there is something you can do about it.
-Learning how to manage upwards will help you to build stronger relationships with your boss or manager, improve your enjoyment of your work, and boost your professional growth.
+By understanding how you can practise upward management, you can build stronger relationships with your boss or manager, improve your enjoyment of your work, and boost your professional growth.
 Check out the video below for a rundown of the key do's and don'ts you need to be aware of to build better relationships with your managers.

-There are three important elements to upward leadership: understanding your manager’s role, appreciating their working style, and deepening understanding of yourself in your work role.
+When managing upwards, there are three elements to consider: understanding your manager’s role, appreciating their working style, and deepening your understanding of yourself in your work role.

 Understanding your manager's role

 You probably already have a basic understanding of your manager's day-to-day work.
 But if you want to successfully manage upwards, you need to build a thorough understanding of your manager's responsibilities, values, and priorities.
 Take a minute to think about the following questions: